094459/blog/content/newsletter/aws-open-source-news-and-updates-70.md

 Check out the blog post, [What’s up with open source at AWS?
 Attend Open@Amazon live on Twitch June 16](https://aws-oss.beachgeek.co.uk/jo)

-Or just register to get a handy calendar invite [HERE](https://aws-oss.beachgeek.co.uk/jn)

 **Cloud Native Day**
 **23rd September, Bern Switzerland**

 What is this, an in person event returning?
 A stellar line up including our own Michael Hausenblas, an event looking at CNCF projects and the future of IT.
-Find out more and to view prices/register, by clicking [here](https://cloudnativeday.ch/en/#speakers).

 ### Stay in touch with open source at AWS